-Tire pressure is the quickest and cheapest way to improve the performance of your vehicle off road.
+Tire pressure is the quickest and cheapest way to improve the performance of your vehicle in off-road conditions.
 Lowering the tire pressure greatly increases the amount of tread in contact with the ground.
 I have seen situations when a vehicle having full street pressure was unable to climb due to wheel spin or lack of traction.
 So, let’s get to this tire inflation guide for serious off-roading.

-After dropping the air pressure from 30PSI to 15PSI the vehicle easily climbed were it could not before.
-It was a difference comparable to shifting form 2WD to 4WD.
+After dropping the air pressure from 30PSI to 15PSI the vehicle easily climbed where it could not before.
+It was a difference comparable to shifting from 2WD to 4WD.
 Reduced pressure allows the tire to conform to irregular surfaces such as rocks.
 It also spreads the vehicle weight over a larger area, allowing the tire to float more easily over loose or soft surfaces.

 - Increase pressure approximately 3psi for each 10mph over 20mph until normal highway pressures are reached.
 For instance: A 3000 lb. vehicle with 31×10.50R15 tires driving at 40mph is expected to have about 15psi in the tires (9 + 3 + 3 = 15).